-Even with a common material such as brick it’s possible to get a very uncommon looking home.
-The Naghshe Khak Architectural Group’s design for this seasonal residence in Royan, Iran is a prime example of how that is done.
+Even with a common material such as brick, it’s possible to get a very uncommon-looking home.
+The Naghshe Khak Architectural Group’s design for this seasonal residence in Royan, Iran is a prime example of this.
 Located on a 250-square-meter plot in a coastal complex, the owner wanted to create a house that was not only for their enjoyment but one that would be a model for future buildings in the complex.
 In addition, he had a particular interest in using bricks for the façade.

-The designers created a spacious and comfortable home that features a largely glass façade to bring in more of the outdoors and maximize the amount of light.
+The designers created a spacious and comfortable home that features a large glass façade to bring in more of the outdoors into the interior design.
 From there, they added a textured brick design to the glass, changing the look of the home.
-A dry stone technique was used to suspend the heavy bricks on the glass surfaces.
+The heavy bricks on the glass surfaces are suspended with a dry stone technique.
 This created an amazing play between light and shadows throughout the space.

-New brick is most often used for homebuilding but recycled brick is increasingly popular for many reasons.
+New brick is most common in homebuilding but recycled brick is increasingly popular for many reasons.
 Maynard Architects designed this home called “Brickface in Melbourne Australia.
-Constructed with recycled red brick, the exterior is also peppered with brightly colored bricks that have been glazed red and blue for contrast, color and pattern.
+It is constructed with recycled red brick and the exterior features accents of brightly colored bricks that have been glazed red and blue for contrast, color and pattern.
 The bright bricks also protrude from the surface, adding the element of play between light and shadow, shifting throughout the day.

-The structure is actually a secondary building at the back of an existing home and houses a garage, guest suite and rooftop deck.
+The structure is actually a secondary building at the back of an existing home.
+It houses a garage, guest suite and rooftop deck.
 The structure is new, but has the charm of the more historic buildings in the area.
 In fact, in using the reclaimed bricks, Maynard says: “When the new build on the block, looks like the oldest building on the laneway.”

-Straw is a wonderful natural material with thermal and insulating properties, which make it a suitable building material.
+Straw is a wonderful natural material with thermal and insulating properties, which makes it a suitable building material.
 Oh, yes, it’s also on the list of cheap building materials that can save you money.
-According to Building with Awareness, straw bales can be used to construct the walls of a home, creating a structure that is well insulated and environmentally friendly.
+According to Building with Awareness, you can use straw bales to build the walls of a home, creating a structure that is well insulated and environmentally friendly.

 Largest Prefabricated Strawbale Building

-Perhaps not something that immediately comes to mind as a building material, but straw takes center stage in this new building by London-based Make Architects.
-The Sutton Bonington Biosciences Building at the University of Nottingham’s agriculture campus is under construction and when completed it will be the largest straw bale building in the UK.
+Straw is not something that immediately comes to mind as a building material.
+But, it takes center stage in this new building by London-based Make Architects.
+The Sutton Bonington Biosciences Building at the University of Nottingham’s agriculture campus is under construction.
+When completed, it will be the largest straw bale building in the UK.

-It is being built using prefabricated panels that are filled with straw bale that has been locally sourced directly from the University’s farmland.
+It is being built with prefabricated panels filled with straw bales locally sourced directly from the University’s farmland.
 Leveraging solar passive design and a carefully chosen site will minimize solar gain.
-This type of straw bale construction is not new in the UK, especially as ModCell® — one of the first products to make large-scale, carbon-negative building a reality – has built many of these buildings.
-This just gives you a peek at one of the many ways to pursue building an affordable and sustainable home.
+This type of straw bale construction is not new in the UK.
+ModCell® — one of the first products to make large-scale, carbon-negative buildings a reality – built many of these buildings.
+This just gives you a peek at one of the many ways build an affordable and sustainable home.

-The look of this home in Crestone, Colorado belies the materials that form its structure: Strawbales form the bulk of the walls.
-Gettliffe Architecture designed the home to be energy efficient and sustainable and for all aspects of its construction process to be green.
-Located at the junction of the Sangre de Cristo Mountains and the floor of the San Luis Valley, the home was designed not only to be a relaxing retreat, but also well integrated into the environment.
+The look of this home in Crestone, Colorado belies the materials that form its structure.
+Strawbales form the bulk of the walls.
+Gettliffe Architecture designed the home to be energy efficient and sustainable.
+Moreover, all aspects of its construction process are green.
+The home is at the junction of the Sangre de Cristo Mountains and the floor of the San Luis Valley.
+The design makes a relaxing retreat that’s also well integrated into the environment.

 Concrete shell house